-Not too long ago, Andrew and I were working on an account that was a thorough website redesign.
+Not too long ago, we were working on an account that was a thorough website redesign.
 Our process involved rebuilding it from scratch.
 We were so focused on selling the website and completing the website that we neglected to discuss the next steps during the process.
 From our methodology, the next destination was inbound marketing campaigns.

 We should have done a better job of presenting the road map and continuing to point to the destinations along the way.

 3) A Framework Helps You Grow Your Agency